 Whatever type of seat you choose, to provide proper protection, a child seat should meet three requirements:

-- 1. The child seat should meet U.S. or Canadian Motor Vehicle Safety Standard 213.
-Look for FMVSS 213 or CMVSS 213 on the box. - 2.
-The child seat should be of the proper type and size to fit the child.
-Rear-facing for infants, forward-facing for small children.
+1. The child seat should meet U.S. or Canadian Motor Vehicle Safety Standard 213.
+Look for FMVSS 213 or CMVSS 213 on the box.

 Selecting a Child Seat, Installing a Child Seat